fazo96/ipfs-boards/PROTOCOL.md

 - eveything from everyone except blacklisted users is allowed
 - if the blacklist is disabled, everything is allowed

 __TODO__ implement the ability to manually hide content and to name moderators that can approve and hide content

+#### Profile.json

+    {
+      "name": "username",
+      "description": "something about me"
+    }

 #### Post